symforce-org/symforce/README.md

 ## Build an optimization problem

 We will model this problem as a factor graph and solve it with nonlinear least-squares.

-First, we will instantiate numerical [`Values`](https://symforce.org/api/symforce.values.values.html?highlight=values#module-symforce.values.values) for the problem, including an initial guess for our unknown poses (just set them to identity).
+Specifically, we'll solve for the poses which minimize:

+- the error between the predicted bearing angles (given the poses and landmarks) and the measured bearing angles, and
+- the error between the predicted distance traveled (given the poses) and the measured distance traveled.

+First, we'll organize all of the relevant variables &mdash; the poses we wish to optimize, the given measurements, and the numeric constant epsilon &mdash; in a [`Values`](https://symforce.org/tutorials/values_tutorial.html) (a dictionary-like object expected by the optimizer).
+Even though we don't yet know the optimized pose values, we need to provide an initial guess, so we'll just set them to the identity element.

+It's worth pointing out that the keys of a Values object have no pre-defined meaning, and we can set them as we please.

 ```python
 import numpy as np